Paul Doran is an Irish singer-songwriter.

-‘That Was My Heart’, one of two digital singles released from the album, was included in the RTE Radio 1 Recommends list.
+‘That Was My Heart’, one of two singles released from the album, featured on the RTE Radio 1 Recommends list.

 Quotes: